umars-cloudworld/ReactCICD/README.md

+## Contributors
+- Muhammad Umar (Host)
 # Project Title

-## React Deployment on S3 using CodeCommit, CodeBuild, and CodePipeline
+## Project-1 - React Deployment on S3 using CodeCommit, CodeBuild, and CodePipeline
+#  Author: Muhammad Umar
+#  Email : umar@techwithomar.com

 This project demonstrates how to deploy a React application on Amazon S3 using CodeCommit, CodeBuild, and CodePipeline.
 By following the steps outlined in this repository, you'll be able to set up a continuous deployment pipeline for your React app, ensuring automatic updates and smooth delivery to your S3 bucket.